brandon099/plex-media-reanalyzer/README.md

 `library_section_name`: The name of the library section to target for media reanalysis. (e.g. Movies)

+_Optional_

-`webserver_port`: The port for the web server (optional, default is 8080).
+`webserver_port`: The port for the web server (default is 8080).

 `auth_header`: The string to use to do basic HEADER auth for any requests to this tool's API.
-Optional, unless provided, then all requests must have an auth header that matches.
+Optional, unless provided, then all requests except /health must have an auth header that matches.

-`db_path`: Path to the TinyDB JSON file to cache media ratingkey and title.
+`db_path`: Path to the TinyDB JSON file to cache media ratingkey and title (default is `./plex-media.db.json`)

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.